Waterkracht

 EPICo² (Infrastructure fund) is helping to finance this project.

-Water-link, the infrastructure fund EPICo², and Ekopak have set up a joint venture called Waterkracht, which will develop the cooling water plant.
+Water-link, the infrastructure fund EPICo², and Ekopak have set up the initiative called Waterkracht.
 The collaboration is a significant milestone in the transition towards a sustainable port.

 Water certainty